 Keeping travelers safe is one of MoDOT's highest priorities.
-Over the last few years, fatalities and serious injuries have experienced a significant decline, largely due to safety improvements on our roadways, focused enforcement efforts and educational campaigns that have kept these issues in front of motorists.
+Over the last few years, fatalities and serious injuries have experienced a significant decline, largely due to safety improvements on our roadways and focused enforcement and educational campaigns that have kept these issues in front of motorists.
 When compared to the previous year, the 2012 traffic fatality count rose by 5 percent to a total of 826.
 However, the five-year average continued on a downward trend.

 Both the number and five-year average of serious injuries decreased for the seventh straight year.
 The fatality rate increased slightly but the serious injury rate decreased in 2012.
 The 2012 data are preliminary until the crash file is officially closed by the Missouri State Highway Patrol.
-Missouri experienced a 13 percent decrease in fatalities illustrated for YTD 2013 after the completion of the third quarter.
+An 18 percent decrease in fatalities is illustrated for YTD 2013 after the completion of the second quarter of 2013.
+After the completion of the first quarter of 2013, there has been a 47 percent decrease in serious injuries.